 Best vitamin C serum for mature skin

-For mature skin, Russak actually suggests opting for this vitamin C lotion instead of a serum.
+For mature skin, Russak suggests opting for this vitamin C lotion instead of a serum.
 Because mature skin tends to be drier, this will give it some much-needed moisture — in addition to “delivering a superior amount of vitamin C to the skin” to fight wrinkles and fine lines, she explains.
 Unlike the other products on this list that contain L-ascorbic acid, this one contains THD ascorbic acid, a fat-soluble form of vitamin C.

 Best vitamin C serum for dry skin

-Dr. Rhonda Klein, the other half of Modern Dermatology of Connecticut and PURE BioDerm, suggests the Obagi Professional-C Serum if you’ve got dry skin, as it is formulated with with hyaluronic acid to treat and prevent dryness.
+Dr. Rhonda Klein, the other half of Modern Dermatology of Connecticut and PURE BioDerm, suggests the Obagi Professional-C Serum if you’ve got dry skin, as it is formulated with hyaluronic acid to treat and prevent dryness.
 Its formula also includes 20 percent L-ascorbic acid — making it among the more potent serums on this list — which allows it “to penetrate deeply and provide antioxidant protection from UV damage while brightening areas of hyperpigmentation,” she says.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.